marcsikor/pp4_python_version/README.md

 # Python version of a TDD project from programming classes (PP4)

-Project contains a simple Flask app with associated unit and integration tests
+Project contains a simple Flask app with associated unit and integration tests made with Pytest testing framework